CPAN-Security/security.metacpan.org/docs/guides/security-policy-for-authors.md

 The policy should be in the root directory of your distribution and in the root directory of the software repository.
 (Note that GitHub has a feature for writing security policies that stores them in `.github/SECURITY.md`.
 This is not helpful for non-GitHub users and the file should be moved to the repository root.)

+This policy is not intended to be machine readable.
+However, it should be understandable for an international audience.
+Dates and timestamps should be in the [HTTP Date/Time Format](https://httpwg.org/specs/rfc9110.html#http.date).

 The file should have the following sections.

 1. Abstract